jp-hoehmann/KeyboardKit/README.md

 ## Documentation

-The [online documentation][Documentation] has a thorough getting-started guide, a detailed article for each feature, code samples, etc. You can also build it from the source code to get better formatting.
+The documentation has a thorough getting-started guide, a detailed article for each feature, code samples, etc. You can build it by selecting Product → Build Documentation in XCode or using the `docbuild` action of `xcodebuild(1)`.

 ## Demo App